Playground Safety for Children – Rules and Precautions

 4. Safe Surfaces for Playing

-- Ground cushioning is very important should be shock absorbent.
+- Ground cushioning is very important and should be shock absorbent.

 - Surfaces should be free of trash or dangerous materials like broken glass or twisted metal.